Cheonan Girls' High School: Admissions process

-Summer uniform

-Formal – Striped White and Blue blouse and a flared skirt.

-Casual – gray shorts and a white and blue polo-shirt (designed by the students).

-Winter uniform

-Formal – Royal Blue Blazer, Cardigan, Vest and Pencil Skirt and tie.
-White blouse.

-Casual – Grey and blue-striped sports tracksuit embossed with the school emblem.

-Academic dress

-Students graduate wearing university-style robes of black, yellow and red.

 Sports

 Sports Day takes place on May 26 where students partake in traditional events such as running, jump rope, tug of war and hula hoop.

 Gymnastics

 Several students excel in gymnastics and attend national and international competitions including most recently, the Asian Games.

 Shooting

 The school has a dedicated Shooting Club and Team with a full-time coach and private firing range.
 They won 2nd prize in the national “Michuholgi” Tournament in 2010.

 Sports Day Gallery

 School clubs and publications

 Art Club – A club to further the talents of students looking to become artists.

 Cheonyo Karak – This is a traditional Korean music club, playing genres such as Samul-nori.
 The club frequently wins prizes and practice daily in their own music room.
 The club also serves as an opportunity to allow students to hear traditional Korean music performed at events such as the school festival.